felsenfest7/GMT_Basics/README.md

 As previously mentioned, GMT is frequently used by geomatics engineering for the visualization of spatial data because it has many different features.
 In this section, more than one projection is mentioned and examples are created.
 Firstly, projection means the presentation of curves or surfaces on a map with using geometric and mathematical equalities.
 Those projections could be geographic or non-geographic.
 Geographic projections are used for geodesy; however, non-geographic projections cannot be used for geodesy.
 They are created in order to obtaining a presentation of Earth with a general perspective.
 Also projection processing is done via surfaces which are flattenable such as conic, cyclinder or plane.

 ### Mercator Projection
-For example, Mercator Projection uses a azimuthal cylinder.
+Mercator Projection uses a azimuthal cylinder.
 That cylinder wrap Earth from its equator line.

 <p align = "center">
 <img src=https://cdn.britannica.com/55/109155-050-9FE4B08C/simple-cylindrical-projection-earth-map-globe-mercator.jpg height="300" alt="Mercator Projection">